sebs-scholarship/Blog/_posts/2021-02-08-writing-winning-applications.md

 ## 1. Be unique, but answer the question

 Keep in mind two things: whoever is reading your application is also reading many others, but they also asked their question for a reason.
 Tell _your_ story _your_ way, just make sure your overall response addresses the prompt clearly and comprehensively.

 ## 2. Walk the line of telling them what they want to hear

 Let's be real here.
-We often know what the judges are looking for based on their questions.
+We often know what the judges/interviewers are looking for based on their questions.
 Of course you should be honest and true to yourself in your responses, but _you can always frame responses in a way that targets exactly what they're looking for_.
 Focus on those concepts in your response.
-Look at mission statements, values, and other verbiage on websites to find key themes.
+Look at mission statements, values, and other verbiage on websites to find key themes, and respond in a way that highlights those.

 ## 3. Use specific examples